dxzl/akai-s950/README.md

 S900/S950 programs (patches).
 Works with all Windows versions (as far as I know).
 Requires a USB to RS232 adaptor and a DB9 to DB25 cable.
 You may also need a null-modem adaptor (that's always been a source of confusion!).

+If you just want the Windows exe file click here: https://github.com/dxzl/akai-s950/releases

-This project builds with Embarcadero RAD Studio 10.2 (Tokyo)
+The project compiles with Embarcadero RAD Studio 10.2 (Tokyo) or higher.

 Free compiler: [Embarcadero C++ Builder 10.2 Tokyo Starter Edition](https://www.embarcadero.com/products/cbuilder/starter/promotional-download)